05 Jun 2018 Annual Wage Decision

-The federal minimum wage and all Award based pay scales will increase by 2.4%.
-This equates to an increase of $15.80 per week to $672.70 for employees on the national minimum wage.
-In hourly rate terms the increase is $0.41 cents per hour for permanent employees.
-The 2.4% increase must also be applied to each wage classification in each Award and as such, the amount of the increase will be higher than the minimum increase as the Award classification rate of pay increases.
-The weekly Award rate of pay will be rounded to the nearest 10 cents.
-The minimum hourly rate is $17.70.
+The federal minimum wage and all Award based pay scales will increase by 3.5%.
+This equates to an increase of $24.30 per week to $719.20 for employees on the national minimum wage.
+In hourly rate terms the increase is $0.64 cents per hour for permanent employees to $18.93.
+The 3.5% increase must also be applied to each wage classification in each Award and as such, the amount of the increase will be higher than the minimum increase as the Award classification rate of pay increases.
 The increase in wages will flow on to employees that are less than 21 years of age proportionally depending on the junior worker provisions that are relevant to those employees.

-The increase has effect from 1 July 2016.
+The increase has effect from the first full pay period commencing on or after 1 July 2018.

 Employers are reminded that they are legally obliged to comply with minimum wage and/or Award obligations and there are severe penalties for non-compliance.